Bunker L479: World War II bunker turned into an Airbnb in France

 In Saint-Pabu, on the Breton coast, concrete bunkers are half-buried along the sandy beaches in an area that once operated as a radar station.

-Serge Colliou bought up a plot of land around one of them and spent 18 months digging out and renovating the 400-square-metre structure, turning it into rental for up to eight people, complete with bar and living room.
+Serge Colliou bought up a plot of land around one of them and spent 18 months digging out and renovating the 400-square-meter (4,300 square feet) structure, turning it into rental for up to eight people, complete with bar and living room.

 "We adapted (the bunker) while preserving a certain feel," Colliou said.